asuzuki-asuzuki/Ad-SpatialAnalysis_2024/TME scoring/STEP1_Giotto_PAGE/README.md

-# Giotto Annotation
+# Giotto scoring and annotation

-　This step doing PAGE Annotations
+　This step for PAGE scoring and annotation for each spot

-## 1.required package
+## 1. Required packages

 The following R packages are required for this STEP: Note that Giotto only works with v1.x.x.

-1. Giotto （ver 1）
+1. giotto (version 1)
 2. patchwork
 3. ggplot2

-## 2.Input file
+## 2. Input file

-1. Spaceranger output.
+1. Space Ranger output.
-2. Geneset file.
+2. Gene-set file.
-3. Colour list.
+3. Color list.

-The Geneset file to be loaded is a tab-delimited file containing the gene name and celltype as shown below.
+The Gene-set file is a tab-delimited file containing the gene name and cell type as below.

 ``` txt:../demo_data/PAGE_genesets.txt
 Gene    Celltype